profitviews/crypto-stock/README.md

 By leveraging the IBIT Bitcoin ETF and BitMEX Perpetual Futures with ProfitView's robust trading infrastructure, traders can efficiently capitalize on fleeting arbitrage opportunities.
 This approach demonstrates the advanced capabilities of ProfitView in automating complex trading strategies and executing them at scale.

-Try setting up your arbitrage Bot on ProfitView today, and start capturing profitable trading opportunities!
+Try setting up your arbitrage Bot on ProfitView today, capture profitable trading opportunities - and share around the joy!